abdllhh/Automatic_Essay_Scoring_AES/README.md

 Findings:
 Models were evaluated on an 80%-20% train-test split.
-### A baseline LSTM (as trained in 'lstm_file.py') trained directly on essay text with fewer features outperformed others but violated the 30-feature constraint. ###
+### A baseline LSTM (as trained in 'lstm_file.py') trained directly on essay text with fewer features outperformed others but violated the 20+ features constraint. ###
-Rest of the models trained on all 24 features did not perform well on poor essays, though all gave great essays higher marks
+Rest of the models trained on all 20+ features did not perform well on poor essays, though all gave great essays higher marks